Church of the Transfiguration

 The sale was plagued with issues, though.
 The Archdiocese delayed in providing state Division of Safety and Healthy asbestos-clearance certification documents to Paul Francis Associates and in returning six windows that were removed as a prelude to the planned demolition.
 5 7 The original closing date was set to be October 3 or 4, which was delayed for a month.
 Additionally, the company’s general commercial liability insurance policy on the building was then cancelled in early 1995.
 5

 Paul Francis Associates pledged to use $100,000 in community block grant funding that was to be dedicated towards the restoration of the church.
 4 All but $25,000 was diverted to other projects and only some of the money was used to repair the roof and board up the stain glass windows.

 Paul Francis Associates debated with the city on how to preserve the church.
-9 The owners were in receipt of two massive stained glass windows in 1996 that were removed by the Archdiocese but could not install them because the federal historic preservation standards required the building to use boiled linseed oil putty on the windows, as it was done when the church was originally built.
+9 The owners were in receipt of two massive stained glass windows in 1996 that was removed by the Archdiocese but could not install them because the federal historic preservation standards required the building to use boiled linseed oil putty on the windows, as it was done when the church was originally built.
 Nowak and Trezevant wanted to use silicone caulk as it was cheaper.

 Beginning in September 1996, 12 the local Housing Court cited the church property for numerous violations of the city code.
 11 In October 2002, an arrest warrant was issued for Nowak for not responding to any of the Housing Court orders.

 Paul Francis Associates was again in the city’s crosshairs in 2007 after an inspection found the church to be in poor structural condition.
 10 The city forced the owners to repair the stained glass windows, stabilize the steeple and patch the roof.
-Work began in October 19 and was 75% complete by November.
+Work began on October 19 and was 75% complete by November.
 17 As part of the repairs, the Housing Court dropped the arrest warrant for Nowak on November 14.
 19